 The Canning River (Site ID 3538) is a widely recognised heritage site which includes the entire length of Canning River and associated creeks, tributaries and springs.
-This site is of high cultural and spiritual significance to all Nyoongar people, being the path created in the Dreaming by a great serpent spirit called Waakal (alternative spelling Waugal, Wagul, Wagyl, Waagal) or Rainbow Serpent.
-This path (or river bed, associated springs, wetlands and lakes) should not be disturbed and wherever possible the areas adjacent to the riverbed should be kept in their natural formation with vegetation composed of local aboriginal species.
+This site is of high cultural and spiritual significance to all Nyoongar people.
+The river (or river bed, associated springs, wetlands and lakes) should not be disturbed and wherever possible the areas adjacent to the riverbed should be kept in their natural formation with vegetation composed of local aboriginal species.
+If the ground is to be disturbed an aboriginal monitor must be present in case the excavations unearth artefacts.

 Nyoongar cultural ideologies, language and social mores have been based on the same tenets since kura kura - a long time ago - and are transmitted and maintained via stories.
-While the content of these stories may change in accordance with the narrator, location and audience, the Waakal is commonly depicted as the Creator.
+While the content of these stories may change in accordance with the narrator, location and audience, the Waakal (or Rainbow Serpent) is commonly depicted as the Creator.
 Many Nyoongar consider the Swan - Canning riverscape sacred due to stories associated with the Waakal and the belief in its continued presence in the area.
 (Source: Marli Riverpark Interpretation Plan)

-Figure 15 Heritage Plan
+Figure 16 Heritage Plan